kooBH/youtube_mp3_downloader/README.md

 + [Youtube-DL](https://rg3.github.io/youtube-dl/)

 ## Usage
-This Python script reads url from lists.txt which contains address of Youtube video.
+This Python script reads a list of URL from lists.txt which contains address of Youtube video.
-And download its audio as mp3 file
+And downloads audio as mp3 file